Exploring the ancient beauty of H’mong King Palace (Vuong Family Mansion) in Ha Giang

 Some Tips When Visiting King Meo Palace

-• The road to King Meo Palace involves various types of terrain, with steep slopes, sharp curves, and potentially dangerous stretches.
-If you plan to visit on a motorbike, make sure it’s well-maintained before your trip.
+• The road to King Meo Palace passes through diverse terrain, including steep slopes, sharp curves, and potentially dangerous sections.
+If you plan to travel by motorbike, check your vehicle carefully and make sure it is in good condition before starting the journey.

 • When taking photographs with the local children, always ask for their consent before doing so.